whitetxt/TSEE/README.md

 Functions are named in the form "TSEE*\<Scope>*\<Function>" (e.g TSEE_Object_Create or TSEE_Object_Destroy)

-The full documentation can be generated using the tsee.dxg config with doxygen.
+The full documentation can be generated using the tsee.dxg config with doxygen, or `make docs`.

 ## Building